techidaily/site-facebook/source/_posts/beyond-first-impressions-deciphering-the-fb-intrigue.md

  Here, we'll take a look at some reasons The Facebook Papers aren't as damning as they may first seem.

-**Note:** The Facebook Papers were released before[Facebook's rebranding to Meta](https://www.makeuseof.com/facebook-announced-meta-its-new-brand/) , so we will still refer to the company as Facebook.
+**Note:** The Facebook Papers were released before [Facebook's rebranding to Meta](https://www.makeuseof.com/facebook-announced-meta-its-new-brand/) , so we will still refer to the company as Facebook.

 ## The Facebook Papers' Revelations Aren't Particularly Scandalous